james3gh/git-time/README.md

 ```

 ## ✨Contributing

 Contributions are always welcome!

-* You can work on issues already listed or any new ways to contribute let us know, we will add them as issues if found relevant
+* You can work on issues already listed or if any new ways to contribute let us know, we will add them as issues if found relevant

 * After making changes make a `PR`